rocket5/cinema-club-voting/NewKnowledgeBase.md

 - For advanced search capabilities like filtering by director or actor, a different API like TMDB would be more suitable
 - When implementing search functionality, it's crucial to review API documentation to understand its capabilities and limitations
 - The OMDB API is best used for title-based searches and retrieving detailed information about specific movies by IMDb ID

+## React Component Best Practices

+- Functions that need to be called from event handlers should be defined at the component level, not inside useEffect hooks
+- When a function is defined inside a useEffect hook, it's only accessible within that hook's scope
+- Moving data fetching functions outside of useEffect makes them reusable throughout the component
+- For functions that depend on state or props, define them at the component level to ensure they have access to the latest values
+- When refreshing data after operations like delete or update, having reusable fetch functions at the component level simplifies the code
+- The React component scope follows JavaScript closure rules - inner functions have access to outer variables, but not vice versa